theodoretripp/air-stable/myreadme.md

 :heavy check: 2/21 Registering logs you in
 :heavy check: 2/22 Add a base line of security for sessions
 :heavy check: 2/22 Greet logged in users by name
-:heavy check: 2/22
+:heavy check: 2/22 Make sessions routes singular
-:heavy check: 2/22
+:heavy check: 2/22 User may log out

 ## Functional Requirements

-1. Guest may register as a `User`
 1. Guest may log in
 1. `User` may create a Stall
 1. `User` may see a list of available `Stall`s